Valencian language

-Valencian (Note: English pronunciation: /vəˈlɛnsiən, -ʃ(i)ən/ və-LEN-see-ən-,_--sh(ee-)ən.) (valencià) (Note: Valencian pronunciation: /ca-valencia/.
+Valencian (valencià) (Note: English pronunciation: /vəˈlɛnsiən, -ʃ(i)ən/ və-LEN-see-ən-,_--sh(ee-)ən.

+Valencian pronunciation: /ca-valencia/.
 Alternative local pronunciations include: /ca-valencia/ (diphthongisation) and /ca-valencia/ (betacism and diphthongisation).

-Catalan pronunciation: /ca/ (Central and Northern), /ca/ (Balearic), /ca/ (North-Western) and /ca/ (Algherese).) or the Valencian language (llengua valenciana) (Note: Also known as idioma valencià.) is the official, historical and traditional name used in the Valencian Community to refer to the Romance language also known as Catalan, (Note: The Valencian Normative Dictionary of the Valencian Academy of the Language states that Valencian is a "Romance language spoken in the Valencian Community, as well as in Catalonia, the Balearic Islands, the French department of the Pyrénées-Orientales, the Principality of Andorra, the eastern flank of Aragon and the Sardinian town of Alghero (unique in Italy), where it receives the name of 'Catalan'.") either as a whole (Note: The Catalan Language Dictionary of the Institut d'Estudis Catalans states in the sixth definition of Valencian that it is equivalent to Catalan language in the Valencian Community.) or in its Valencia-specific linguistic forms.
+Catalan pronunciation: /ca/ (Central and Northern), /ca/ (North-Western), /ca/ (Balearic) and /ca/ (Algherese).) or the Valencian language (llengua valenciana) (Note: Also known as idioma valencià.) is the official, historical and traditional name used in the Valencian Community to refer to the Romance language also known as Catalan, (Note: The Valencian Normative Dictionary of the Valencian Academy of the Language states that Valencian is a "Romance language spoken in the Valencian Community, as well as in Catalonia, the Balearic Islands, the French department of the Pyrénées-Orientales, the Principality of Andorra, the eastern flank of Aragon and the Sardinian town of Alghero (unique in Italy), where it receives the name of 'Catalan'.") either as a whole (Note: The Catalan Language Dictionary of the Institut d'Estudis Catalans states in the sixth definition of Valencian that it is equivalent to Catalan language in the Valencian Community.) or in its Valencia-specific linguistic forms.
 (Note: The Catalan Language Dictionary of the Institut d'Estudis Catalans states in the second definition of Valencian that it is the Western dialect of Catalan spoken in the Valencian Community.)
 The Valencian Community's 1982 Statute of Autonomy officially recognises Valencian as the name of the native language.